anupchand/anupchand/README.md

 - 👋 Hi, I’m @anupchand
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on full stack MERN apps.
 - 📫 How to reach me email to anupchand@gmail.com